-The IT system security is generally limited to guaranteeing the right to access a system's data and resources by setting up authentication and control mechanisms that ensure that the users of these resources only have the rights that were granted to them.
+IT system security is generally limited to guaranteeing the right to access a system's data and resources by establishing authentication and control mechanisms that ensure that the users of these resources only have the rights granted to them.

 And yet security mechanisms can create difficulties for users.
 Instructions and rules often become increasingly complicated as networks grow.
-Thus, IT security must be studied in such a way that it does not prevent users from developing uses that they need and so that they can use information systems securely.
+Thus, IT security must be studied so that it does not prevent users from developing the necessary uses and so that they can use information systems securely.

 This is why one of the first steps a company must take is to define a security policy, which is implemented with the four following stages: